f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _SourceCode_<a name="SourceCode"></a>

-The URL to view or obtain the application’s source code.
+The URL to view or obtain the application's source code.
 This should be something human-friendly.
 Machine-readable source-code is covered in the _Repo_ field.